diojin/mockingjay/docs/java.md

 >From JDK 8
 protected Class<?> loadClass(String name,boolean resolve)                      throws ClassNotFoundException

->Loads the class with the specified binary name.
+>>Loads the class with the specified binary name.
 The default implementation of this method searches for classes in the following order:
-1. Invoke findLoadedClass(String) to check if the class has already been loaded.
+1 Invoke findLoadedClass(String) to check if the class has already been loaded.
-2. Invoke the loadClass method on the parent class loader.
+2 Invoke the loadClass method on the parent class loader.
 If the parent is null the class loader built-in to the virtual machine is used, instead.
-3. Invoke the findClass(String) method to find the class.
+3 Invoke the findClass(String) method to find the class.

->If the class was found using the above steps, and the resolve flag is true, this method will then invoke the resolveClass(Class) method on the resulting Class object.
+>>If the class was found using the above steps, and the resolve flag is true, this method will then invoke the resolveClass(Class) method on the resulting Class object.

->Subclasses of ClassLoader are encouraged to override findClass(String), rather than this method.
+>>Subclasses of ClassLoader are encouraged to override findClass(String), rather than this method.

->Unless overridden, this method synchronizes on the result of getClassLoadingLock method during the entire class loading process.
+>>Unless overridden, this method synchronizes on the result of getClassLoadingLock method during the entire class loading process.